smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ## Impact on existing code

-As it is analyzed in the section of `Proposed solution`, the following components need update: Core, Mobile_API.xml, Android and iOS proxy, Policy server.
+As it is analyzed in the section of `Proposed solution`, the following components need to be updated: Core, Mobile_API.xml, Android and iOS proxy, Policy server.

 ## Alternatives considered
 The alternatives have been discussed in the above sections.